 Business Density / Surrounding Businesses – Is the location a standalone structure or within a larger building like a strip mall or office park?

-Customer movements to and from the location – Does the location have dedicated parking?
+Movements to and from the location – Does the location have dedicated parking?
 Or would someone have to park elsewhere and walk in order to reach the location?

 Thinking through these items will help you capture the right devices and will enhance accuracy for audience creation, analytics, and attribution reporting.